DKarimi90/Portfolio/README.md

 # My Personal Portfolio

 Welcome to my personal portfolio!
 This project is built using Vite, a blazing fast frontend build tool for modern web development.
-This portfolio showcases my skills, projects, and experiences.
+This portfolio showcases my skills and projects.

 ## Table of Contents
 - [Features](#features)